anttisalonen/progbook/rst/httpserv.rst

 The first line means that the browser would like to retrieve any data from the address / using the HTTP 1.1 protocol.
 The second line means that from the browser's point of view, it's connecting to 127.0.0.1:1234.

 The full HTTP 1.1 protocol is described in RFCs 7230-7237.
-RFC's (Request for Comments) are documents maintained by W3C (World Wide Web Consortium).
+RFCs (Request for Comments) are documents maintained by W3C (World Wide Web Consortium).

 *Exercise*: Look up RFC 7230 online.
 Don't read all of it, but try to get an overview of the HTTP 1.1 architecture.